 - Pain and suffering

 North Carolina also allows for punitive damages to be awarded under certain circumstances.
 Punitive damages are not intended as compensation for loss; they are used as a way to punish the behavior or conduct that caused the accident.
 It is a way for the courts to send a message that the circumstances that led to the accident are unacceptable and will not be tolerated.

 In the end, punitive damages are meant to serve as a deterrent.
 If punitive damages are awarded in a wrongful death case, they are first doled out to repaying the deceased’s estate for pursuing legal action, then to attorney’s fees, funeral, burial, and medical bills, then to the beneficiaries themselves.

-DeMayo Law Offices, L.L.P., Can Handle Your Wrongful Death Lawsuit
+DeMayo Law Offices Can Handle Your Wrongful Death Lawsuit

-If you have lost someone close to you because of someone else’s negligent or reckless actions, you may be overwhelmed with grief and other emotions right now.
-At DeMayo Law Offices, L.L.P., we understand that you are hurting and need time and space to work through your feelings.
-We want you to know that while we will be tough in the courtroom, we will treat you with the sensitivity and compassion we know you need right now.
-You still have a lot to work through, but don’t hesitate to call and get the ball rolling on a case before the offending party takes advantage of your grief and makes bringing a case against them more difficult.
+If you have lost someone close to you because of someone else’s negligent or reckless actions, you may be overwhelmed with grief and emotions right now.
+At DeMayo Law Offices, we understand that you are hurting and need time and space to work through your feelings.
+We want you to know that while we will be tough in the courtroom, we will treat you with the sensitivity and compassion we know you need.
+You still have a lot to work through, but don’t hesitate to call and get started on your case, before the offending party takes advantage of your grief and makes bringing a case against them more difficult.